navpil/gupai/docs/Readme.md

 Some descriptions and videos involve betting, but I don't know how this looks like.
 Some 3 player variants involve 4 players, where one player rests - this is not implemented.

+### LaoShuBanJia 老鼠搬家 (Mouse Moving)

+TianJiu adaptation for 2 players, described by MinFanXin.

+Each player is dealt 8 tiles.
+Then the game is played as usual.
+After 8 tricks are taken, players are dealt next 8 tiles, so initial woodpile is empty.
+Then the game is played as usual.

+After the two initial games, players take their oldest tricks as a new dealt tiles - 8 each, or less if someone has less than 4 tricks.
+For example if a player A has only 3 tricks (6 tiles) then each of the players gets 6 tiles, not 8.
+Game continues this way until one player has no more tiles.

 ### KuPai 古牌 (Ancient Tiles)